codesharedot/quantum-resistant-ledger-price/README.md

-# clipper-coin price
+# silverway price

-Gets the clipper-coin price with Python (from JSON).
+Gets the silverway price with Python (from JSON).

 https://pythonbasics.org